getempower/api-documentation/README.md

-  "regionId": 15, // could be null. refers to a particular region "vanId": 23234, // could be null if not connected to VAN or if this profile isn't matched "myCampaignVanId": 98234, // could be null if not connected to VAN or if this profile isn't matched "vanMatchStatus": null, // covers automatic, manual, and import matches along with their failues "createdMts": 1592958136539, // millisecond unix timestamp "updatedMts": 1714408323525, // millisecond unix timestamp "notes": "10/10 Account No Notes", // can be null, can be empty, contains user-defined data
+  "regionId": 15, // could be null. refers to a particular region "vanId": 23234, // could be null if not connected to VAN or if this profile isn't matched "myCampaignVanId": 98234, // could be null if not connected to VAN or if this profile isn't matched "vanMatchStatus": null, // autoMatched, failedAutoMatch, manuallyMatched, failedManualMatch, matchFromImport, null "createdMts": 1592958136539, // millisecond unix timestamp "updatedMts": 1714408323525, // millisecond unix timestamp "notes": "10/10 Account No Notes", // can be null, can be empty, contains user-defined data